enkidevs/curriculum/lua/lua-core/loops-in-lua-ii/repeat-loops-in-lua-ii.md

 Which of these options is **NOT** true about this code?

-- will end when users guesses wrong
+- will end when users guess wrong
 - keep prompting the user for their guess until they get it right
 - prompt the user for their guess
-- it reads user's guess
+- it reads the user's guess
-- check if the users guess is correct
+- check if the user guess is correct